twinsphere Management API

 Inviting users

 You can invite any user to your organization using their twinsphere ID.
-If the user does not yet have one, please submit a support ticket.
+If the user does not yet have one, they can register themselves.

 To invite a user, use: POST /api/v{version}/organizations/{organizationId}/users/invite